 Once again, I notice chatter from inside the little mountain cabin.

 One of my older sons is just waking up and getting ready to enjoy dinner before heading off to another overnight shift at the lumber mill where he works as a millwright.
 He is laughing heartily, probably at some lame joke he made, but his happiness is infectious and again I find myself smiling at the simple joy my new and semi-retired mountain life has gifted me with.

 After dinner I see my son off to work and after he drives away, headed towards the 299 and his five-minute drive to the mill, the songs of the mountain quickly fill the void.

-Soon, the mountain sounds are once again drawing me in, until it seems there is nothing around me but the randomness of the natural noises of the night and the occasional sounds coming from my wife, children and grand children in the warmth of the little house my kids have made into a home.
+Soon, the mountain sounds are once again drawing me in, until it seems there is nothing around me but the randomness of the natural noises of the night and the occasional sounds coming from my wife, children, and grand children, in the warmth of the little mountain-high cabin my kids have made into a home.

 An owl calls out its wisdom; its far away and unanswered question very faint and almost haunting in the distance.
 Occasionally, nearby coyotes yip their back and forth conversations.
 Crickets chirp their own longing tunes and frogs call out from a nearby stream, seeking potential mates while snatching what my wife calls “flying raisins” out of the sky.